10 Tips for Planning Your Alaska Cruise

 6. Take along a travel charger

-I don’t know what I’d do without my travel charger, and I’m thankful to my friend Robyn for introducing me to this Anker external battery pack.
+I don’t know what I’d do without my travel charger, and I’m thankful to my friend Robyn for introducing me to an external battery pack.
 It goes with me almost everywhere.
 For those days when I’m using social media and the camera on my phone almost continually, this charger has been a life saver.
 I couldn’t have hopped from the 6-hour glacier boat tour to the 3-hour helicopter tour and had battery life to spare without being able to charge up with this handy gadget.

 7. Purchase a mini travel charger surge protector